UAE Green Carpet Hosts India's Cinema Elite for Bollywood Awards Ceremony - ExBulletin

 UAE Green Carpet Hosts India’s Cinema Elite for Bollywood Awards Ceremony

-Abu Dhabi, United Arab Emirates — Indian celebrities and Bollywood stars walked a green carpet for the second consecutive year in the United Arab Emirates on Friday, the signature color of the International Indian Film Academy awards.
+ABU DHABI, United Arab Emirates (AP) Indian celebrities and Bollywood stars walked a green carpet for the second consecutive year in the United Arab Emirates on Friday, the signature color of the International Indian Film Academy awards.

 The 23rd Bollywood Oscars is taking place at the Etihad Arena in Abu Dhabi, the capital of the United Arab Emirates, over two days.
 Friday night kicked off with performances from Bollywood stars such as Badshah and Rajkummar Rao.